mpetrovich/stylemark/docs/example.md

 category: Other
 ---

-This is an example component with a single specimen.
+This is an example component with specimens.

+## Button

 ```button.html
 <button>Click me</button>